← Blog

 Succession planning works best when combined with strong external talent pipelines.
 Even the most thorough internal development programs can’t fill every leadership gap on your timeline, which is where strategic external hiring becomes important.

-Dover's hiring solutions help 2000+ companies attract top talent, combining succession planning support with external recruiting tools.
+Dover’s hiring solutions help over 1,500 companies attract top talent, combining succession planning support with external recruiting tools.

 The analytics tools provide insights into both internal promotion success rates and external hiring effectiveness.
 This data helps you refine succession planning strategies and identify when external recruitment makes more sense than internal development.